advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter5.md

 1.  **Doublewrite Buffer**:
     -   An intermediate storage area where pages from the buffer pool are written before their final position in InnoDB data files.
     -   Ensures recovery from partial writes due to system crashes or unexpected shutdowns.
-    -   Efficient as it doesn¡¯t double the I/O overhead despite data being written twice.
+    -   Efficient as it doesn't double the I/O overhead despite data being written twice.
 2.  **Redo Log**:
     -   Disk-based structure used for crash recovery, correcting data from incomplete transactions.
     -   Encodes changes from SQL statements or low-level API calls; replayed automatically during initialization after a crash.